iiSilentRaga/mibro/README.md

 The Admin/Moderator commands can be used by the **server owner** and the members with the **Moderator-role** which is setable.

-Have a look to [Settings](https://github.com/009800/mibro/blob/master/SETTINGS.md) to get a detailed describtion for setting up the bot.
+Have a look to [Settings](https://github.com/009800/mibro/blob/master/SETTINGS.md) to get a detailed description for setting up the bot.

 *All commands on my [website](http://five-of-diamonds.webnode.com/mibro/)*